Derrick991/Jupyternotebook/README.md

-# RStatistics
+# Python
-Using R to condense and organize data
+Solutions to questions using Python in Jupyter notebook